0cjs/sedoc/8bit/floppy.md

 disks drives and media][hjt].
 Links to this are given below as [[HJ-xxx]] references.
 All references to orientation of holes and notches assuming looking at the top of the diskette with the label in the upper left and the oval access hole at the bottom.
+Other useful references include:
+- Shugart [SA800/801 Diskette Storage Drive OEM Manual][sa800oem]
+- Shugart SA400 minifloppy™ Diskette Storage Drive [Service Manual][sa400sm] and [OEM Manual][sa400oem]

 For standard drives there are only two types of diskette magnetic
 media: what is now called "double density" (DD, 2DD and many other